 Maximum Speed in Three Dimensions

 The 3DMD process used by Ponticon was initially developed at the Fraunhofer Institute for Laser Technology ILT and the RWTH Aachen University Chair Digital Additive Production DAP.
-Based on the further development carried out by Ponticon the advantages of this technology can be used for the first time for additive manufacturing, coating and repair of components of any geometry as well as the development of novel alloy systems.
+Based on Ponticon's further developments, 3DMD technology now enables additive manufacturing, coating and repair of complex metal components at unprecedented productivity, precision and flexibility.

 Process principle